Josiah Grout: Military service

-Career in law and politics
+Career

-After the war, he studied law in Barton with his brother, William W. Grout, a Civil War veteran and politician.

-Josiah Grout was admitted to the bar in December 1865 and in 1866 moved to Island Pond, where he was in charge of the Customs House for three years.
-His appointment included the districts of Newport and St. Albans.
+After the war, Grout studied law in Barton with his brother, William W. Grout.
+He was admitted to the bar in December 1865, and in 1866 moved to Island Pond, where he was in charge of customs collections for the districts of Newport and St. Albans.

 In October 1867, he married Harriet Hinman, daughter of Aaron and Nancy (Stewart) Hinman.
 In 1874, he moved to Chicago, and afterward to Moline, Illinois, where he was one of the supervisors of Rock Island County for two years.
 He returned to Vermont in 1880, where he took up farming, and raised some of the finest Jersey cattle, blooded Morgan horses and Shropshire sheep in Vermont.

-A Republican, Grout represented Newport in the Vermont House of Representatives in 1872 and 1874, and Derby in 1884, 1886 and 1883.
-He was elected state Senator from Orleans County in 1892.
-In 1874, 1886 and 1888 he was Speaker of the Vermont House of Representatives.
-Grout was also head of the Republican Club of Derby, and was vice president of the Vermont League of Republican Clubs for four years, and president for one.
+A Republican, Grout represented Newport in the Vermont House of Representatives in 1872 and 1874, and Derby in 1884, 1886 and 1888.
+In 1874, 1886 and 1888 he was Speaker of the House.
+He was elected to the Vermont Senate from Orleans County in 1892.
+Grout was also head of the Republican Club of Derby and was vice president of the Vermont League of Republican Clubs for four years, and president for one.

-At the Republican State Convention on June 17, 1896, Grout was narrowly nominated as the party's candidate for governor, received 339 votes compared to William W. Stickney's 336.
+At the Republican State Convention on June 17, 1896, Grout was narrowly nominated as the party's candidate for governor, receiving 339 votes compared to William W. Stickney's 336.
 He easily beat Democrat J. Henry Jackson in the general election, receiving 53,426 votes (76.4%) to Jackson's 14,855 (21.2%).

-Grout's term was highlighted by enhancement to the state's educational system, the establishment of the post of Vermont Attorney General, a visit to the Tennessee Centennial Exposition.
+Grout's term was highlighted by enhancement to the state's educational system, a visit to the Tennessee Centennial Exposition.
 The Spanish–American War broke out during Grout's term, and at the start of the war Grout tended the services of a regiment of infantry and a battery of six guns from the Vermont Militia, which was accepted by the federal government.
 On May 21, 1898, he dispatched a regiment of 47 officers and 980 men to the war.
-Due to the short duration of the war, however, the Vermont regiment saw no active service, and returned to the state on August 21, where it was reviewed by Grout at Camp Ethan Allen.
-In October 1898, Grout was succeeded by Edward Curtis Smith, son of one of Vermont's previous governors, J. Gregory Smith.
+Due to the short duration of the war, however, the Vermont regiment saw no active service and returned to the state on August 21, where it was reviewed by Grout at Camp Ethan Allen.
+In October 1898, Grout was succeeded by Edward Curtis Smith.
+In 1898, Grout received the honorary degree of LL.D. from the University of Vermont, and he received an honorary LL.D. from Norwich University in 1899.

-Grout again represented Derby in the General Assembly in 1904.
-Grout died in Derby, and is buried in the Derby Center cemetery.
+Grout again represented Derby in the Vermont House in 1904.
+Grout died in Newport on July 19, 1925.
+He was buried at Derby Center Cemetery.
 His son Aaron H. Grout, served as Vermont Secretary of State from 1923 to 1927.